 Exposure and Good Content!

-There is content carefully crafted to meet student’s needs.
+There is content carefully crafted to meet the need of students.
 For example, platforms such as BBC have worked in this direction.
 Have you seen their material for students learning Italian?
 Check it out by clicking here.

 But, not everything in the new language is suitable for learning purposes.
-You could apply filters to determine if content is appropriate or not.
-Here are certain basic criteria we would like to mention.
+You could apply filters to determine if the content is appropriate or not.
+Here are the criteria you will find helpful.

 What type of content would help me learn a new language?